Shares fall in Asia as virus outbreak hits profits, events

 “The health and well-being of every person who helps make these products possible is our paramount priority, and we are working in close consultation with our suppliers and public health experts as this ramp continues,” Apple said in a statement.

 In other trading, benchmark U.S. crude oil lost 37 cents to $51.68 per barrel in electronic trading on the New York Mercantile Exchange.
-It gained 63 cents overnight to $52.05 per barrel.
-Brent crude oil, the international standard, lost 62 cents to $57.05 per barrel.
+Brent crude oil, the international standard, lost 58 cents to $57.09 per barrel.
 It gained 35 cents on Monday to $57.67.